coldshrine/study-notes/books/effective-java.md

 }
 ```
 Exercise care when using varargs in performance-critical situations.
 Every invocation of a varargs method causes an array allocation and initialisation.

+For these situations you can determine that 95% of the calls to a method have three or fewer parameters